RoBOPPics/BB/_pages/app-quickstart.md

   nav: "appman"
 ---

-The documentation for the BallBOPPer App and the BallBOPPer Robot are currently under development.
-This prerelease version is offered here for those who are interested in developing "Patterns of Play" to be included in the BallBOPPer Catalog.
+The BallBOPPer App is currently available for testing on Android in the Google Play Store: <a href="https://play.google.com/store/apps/details?id=com.RoBOPPics.bbapp18" >BallBOPPer App on Android</a>

+Much of this beta version can be navigated without logging in.
+You are invited to click through the App and explore the Pattern and Playlist Libraries, the Community, and the Controller.

+A login is required if you wish to create a new Pattern or add a Story in the Community.
+An email and password are all that is currently required to create a login.
+When the BallBOPPer is officially released, this will change, and two factor authentication, requiring a telephone number, will be the new requirement.
+This is to prevent a nefarious user of the App from hijacking your BallBOPPer robot.

 ![Catalog Image](../assets/images/BallBOPPerApp001.png){: width="400" .align-center }

-The BallBOPPer App is currently available for testing on Android in the Google Play Store: <a href="https://play.google.com/store/apps/details?id=com.RoBOPPics.bbapp18" >BallBOPPer App on Android</a>

 After the BallBOPPer Kickstarter launch, the BallBOPPer App will be available in the Google Play Store, the Apple App Store and the Microsoft App Store.